amclark42/so-youre-planning-to-vote-2020/sources-and-resources.md

 * [“Lest we forget the horrors: A catalog of Trump’s worst cruelties, collusions, corruptions, and crimes”](https://www.mcsweeneys.net/articles/the-complete-listing-so-far-atrocities-1-949) from McSweeney’s.
 2020-10-26.
 * [“Elections” tag](https://www.politifact.com/elections/) from PolitiFact.
 * [Snopes.com](https://www.snopes.com/).
 Fact-checking and news.
+* [Votebeat](https://votebeat.org/).
+A nonprofit, nonpartisan news collective reporting on issues of election integrity.

 ### Reports and news items